-- Separation of the child from the situation by redirection - Praise of appropriate behaviors - Gentle physical restraint (such as holding) when the safety of a child or another person is a concern - "Time out" which requires separation of the child from all activities to help the child recover self-control.
+- Separation of the child from the situation by redirection; - Praise of appropriate behaviors; - Gentle physical restraint (such as holding) when the safety of a child or another person is a concern; - "Time out" which requires separation of the child from all activities to help the child recover self-control.
 "Time out," or separation from the group, is not punishment and will not be used as a method of punishment.
-Such "time out" requires the staff member to stay close to the child and engage in calm conversation until the child has recovered participation in a specific activity should be based on the developmental age of the child.
-Restrictions are permissible to ensure the safety of others or as part of the strategy to help the child learn self-control
+Such "time out" requires the staff member to stay close to the child and engage in calm conversation until the child has recovered.